abilicious/Data-Engineering/README.md

     Product on the 'Product Table'can appear on many orders on the 'Orders Table'

-✔️ Normalisation - Applying Normalisation rules
+✔️ Normalisation - Apply normalisation rules

    Normalisation is a process of efficiently organising data in a database to eliminate redundancy and inconsistent dependencies.
    This includes creating Tables and establishing relationmships between these tables.